-Independence Day (July 26-27) celebrates the end of being a British protectorate, when an agreement was signed between the two (now) sovereign countries back in 1965.
-This is a great time to be in the Maldives, with a lot of festivities to see as people take to the streets in colorful garb.
+Independence Day (July 26-27) celebrates the end of being a British protectorate when an agreement was signed between the two (now) sovereign countries back in 1965.
+This is a great time to be in the Maldives, with many festivities to see as people take to the streets in colorful garb.

 Festivals in August in the Maldives include Bodu Eid.
 This falls 66 years after the end of Ramadan and marks the beginning of the traditional pilgrimage to Mecca.

 Held at the end of September, after another lengthy session of fasting that is Ramadan, Kuda Eid is made up of three days of people coming together, mosque-visiting, feasting, and dancing.
 It’s very much based around food!

 Towards the end of October/early November (November 10-11 in 2019), the Maldives celebrates the Prophet Mohammed’s birthday!
 As you may expect, there’s feasting and merriment.
 Head to the capital of Male to see the full extent of the celebrations.

 As the Maldives begin to inch out of the rainy season (only just), November 11 sees the celebration of Republic Day.
 It’s the day that the current Maldive was founded back in 1968, three years after independence from the United Kingdom.
 This means brass bands, parades, and marches.

 When is the Best Season to Travel Maldives?